Remote Control

 What to include in support reports

-If Remote Control behaves unexpectedly, include:
+If Remote Control behaves unexpectedly, include these redacted details:

 • whether the gateway was enabled with SERO_GATEWAY=1